How to write a cover letter

 Cover letters are necessary as they give you the chance to explain to an employer why you're the best candidate for the job.
 You do this by highlighting your relevant skills and experience while keeping the position you're applying for in mind.

 Not to be confused with personal statements for your CV, cover letters should complement your CV but not duplicate it.
-The consensus among recruiters when it comes to the length of these documents is the shorter, the better.
-Typically, three to five concise paragraphs, cover letters should not exceed one A4 page.

 Applications should always include a cover letter unless the job advert advises you differently.